-In accordance with Article 13 of the San Mateo Community College Federation of Teachers Local 1493 contract, Faculty Professional Development provides long-term and short-term funding for full-time and adjunct faculty members.
+In accordance with Article 13 of the American Federation of Teachers Local 1493 contract, Faculty Professional Development provides long-term and short-term funding for full-time and adjunct faculty members.
 The level of funding is one percent (1%) of the District budget for regular academic and third- and fourth-year tenure track academic employees at the College.
 The funds provide all faculty members the opportunity to participate in short-term workshops and/or conferences.
 It also provides funds for long-term projects for regular and third and fourth year tenure track academic employees for retraining, conducting research and/or participating in advanced study in accord with identified college priorities.

 Professional development needs are identified in the Annual Plan/Program Review documents for each department.
 These needs are compiled by the Office of Instruction.
 Each faculty member who wishes to apply for funding must submit a request for funds directly to the Professional Development Committee.
-This committee, comprised of six members, oversees the expenditure of funds according to the guidelines set forth by the San Mateo Community College Federation of Teachers Local 1493.
+This committee, comprised of six members, oversees the expenditure of funds according to the guidelines set forth by the American Federation of Teachers Local 1493.

-The Professional Development Committee consists of three faculty members appointed by San Mateo Community College Federation of Teachers Local 1493, one representative appointed by the Academic Senate Governing council and two administrators.
+The Professional Development Committee consists of three faculty members appointed by American Federation of Teachers Local 1493, one Academic Senate appointed representative and two administrators.
 This committee, chaired by a faculty member, evaluates long-term and short-term proposals and makes selections for funding.
 The application process and procedures, the guidelines for writing proposals and the criteria for evaluating proposals are location on the Faculty Professional Development website.
-Table 43 on page 206 shows the number of short-term and long-term applications funded or declined per academic year from 2007-2008 to 2011-2012.
+Table 20 below shows the number of short-term and long-term applications funded or declined per academic year from 2007-2008 to 2011-2012.
 Declined applications are those that do not demonstrate the relevance of the project to the duties of the applicant or that do not match identified college priorities.
-Illustration III.A.5.a on page 208 describes this process in greater detail.
-Table 44 on page 209 identifies the various types of Professional Development activities that have been funded from 2010 to 2013.
+Illustration III.A.5.a on page 152 describes this process is greater detail.
+Table 21 on page 153 the various types of Professional Development activities that have been funded from 2010 to 2013.